Open Source · Built from Inside City Hall

 The same planner reviewing a 47-page environmental impact study is also answering phones, attending three committee meetings, and trying to update a comprehensive plan that's been outdated since 2018.
 The expertise is in the building.
 The hours aren't.

-Meanwhile, the data that should power better decisions sits scattered across systems that don't talk to each other — half of it in PDFs from 2011.
+Meanwhile, the data that should power better decisions sits scattered across systems that don't talk to each other, half of it in PDFs from 2011.
 Vendors build products around this public data and charge municipalities to access their own information.
-A mid-size city pays $14,000 a year for public records request software — a system that is, at its core, a form, a queue, and a deadline tracker.
+A mid-size city pays $14,000 a year for public records request software, a system that is, at its core, a form, a queue, and a deadline tracker.
 Twenty thousand municipalities can't afford even that, and manage a legally mandated process through email and spreadsheets.

 Capacity gapsFragmented data systemsVendor lock-in on public dataNo path to agent-readiness

-The Platform
+The Harness

 Building now